 NOTE: No personal experience with these sites, but will be investigating them closer.

 Find, Research, and book hotel rooms.
 I always use TripAdvisor to vet hotels.
-Guest comments are extremely helpful.
+Guest comments are constructive.

 When selecting a hotel, get a room with a microwave and fridge.
-Having these basic tools on hand makes it a bit more convenient.
+Having these essential tools on hand makes it a bit more convenient.
 If you’re staying longer than overnight, find a place with a kitchenette.
-Of course this means packing some basic cooking equipment.
+Of course, this means packing some basic cooking equipment.

 Stocking Your Mobile Pantry.

 Since you’ve already scouted out some potential grocery stores at your stopping points, you can gauge how much food you’ll need to bring along for each leg of your Tour de ‘Merica.